Denis Troch

-Denis Troch (born 24 October 1959, in Le Blanc-Mesnil) is a French former professional football player and now manager.
+Denis Troch (born 24 October 1959) is a French former professional football player and now manager.

 Troch's last job in management was with Chamois Niortais, but he left in June 2009 after the club were relegated to the Championnat de France amateur.
 He is the father-in-law of current Division 1 ES Troyes AC player, Julien Outrebon.

 Denis Troch is the CEO of H-CORT Performance, a mental coach for professional athletes, and a counselor for managers or CEOs.
 He is currently working with the professional cycling team FDJ-BigMat and many international athletes.